Halliburton posts Q3 profit as higher oil prices fuel drilling demand | Headlines

 Halliburton posts Q3 profit as higher oil prices fuel drilling demand

-U.S. oilfield firm Halliburton Co on Tuesday posted its third consecutive quarterly profit, as a jump in oil prices and drilling activity boosted demand for its services and equipment.
-Oil prices have rallied to multi-year highs with global crude futures climbing 4.5% in the quarter ended Sept.
+Structural global commodity tightness drives increased demand for our services, both internationally and in North America," Halliburton Chief Executive Officer Jeff Miller said.
+Houston-based Halliburton posted adjusted net income attributable to the company of $248 million, or 28 cents per share, in the three months ended Sept.

 U.S. oilfield firm Halliburton Co on Tuesday posted its third consecutive quarterly profit, as a jump in oil prices and drilling activity boosted demand for its services and equipment.
 Oil prices have rallied to multi-year highs with global crude futures climbing 4.5% in the quarter ended Sept.
-30, helped by OPEC+'s decision to maintain its planned output increase rather than raising it amid global concerns about energy supply.
+30, helped by OPEC+'s decision to maintain its planned output increase rather than raising it amid global supply concerns.

 Brent oil futures are trading around $85 a barrel, up about 64% so far this year, while benchmark U.S. crude is at roughly $83.5 a barrel, up 72% over the same period.
 "I see a multi-year upcycle unfolding.
 Structural global commodity tightness drives increased demand for our services, both internationally and in North America," Halliburton Chief Executive Officer Jeff Miller said.

 Houston-based Halliburton posted adjusted net income attributable to the company of $248 million, or 28 cents per share, in the three months ended Sept.
-30, higher than $100 million or 11 cents per share reported in the same period last year.
-Its third quarter profit was in line with analysts' estimates, while revenue of $3.86 billion was slightly under consensus expectations of $3.912 billion, according to Refinitiv IBES.
+30, up from the $100 million or 11 cents per share reported a year earlier.
+Its third-quarter profit was in line with analysts' estimates, while revenue of $3.86 billion was slightly under consensus expectations of $3.912 billion, according to Refinitiv IBES.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)